rschristopher/rschristopher.github.io/src/criticisms/why-is-it-not-worth-more.md

  more than once.
 That is, if a Bitcoin could buy more than
  83 kilograms of silver, then the value of
- Bitcoin is greater than silver.
+ Bitcoin will be greater than silver.

 ## More gold?